 I had to buy another pair so that I could try them for myself!

-The pants feel a tiny bit thicker than regular pants, and they feel like good quality underwear.
-The difference between regular and Modibodi period pants is that these have a noticeably thicker black lining inside the gusset.
+My first impression for this Mobodi review is that the pants feel a tiny bit thicker than regular pants, but only like good quality underwear.
+The difference between regular and Modibodi teen period pants is that these have a noticeably thicker black lining inside the gusset.
 The lining is the special lining that allows the pants to absorb pee and period blood.
 It’s 3mm thick and includes three layers.
 The top layer wicks away moisture, keeping you feeling dry and smelling fresh.
 The middle layer absorbs fluid (up to 20ml) while the bottom layer provides extra waterproof protection, just in case.

 It’s hard to imagine what 20ml of fluid is, so for context a typical tampon or pad can absorb up to 5ml of fluid, so Modibodi period pants easily absorb the same or more fluid as two comparable sanitary products.